obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 # Getting Started.

-On the Vonage side, you’ll need to have an account, and a project, and enable the Video Express add-on.
-Details can be found in the [Video Express documentation](https://tokbox.com/developer/video-express/)
+On the Vonage side, you’ll need to have an account and a project created as well as enable the Video Express add-on.
+For information on how to do this, please consult the [Video Express documentation](https://tokbox.com/developer/video-express/)

 For Firebase, an account and project will also be required.
 In that project, both Cloud Functions and Cloud Firestore must be enabled.